ManiChandana95/Web-Programming-Languages/README.md

 # Web-Programming-Languages

-This folder includes different practise works done by me as part of this course.
+This folder includes different practise works done by me as part of this course.This work is done in HTML,CSS,Java Script,JQuery and PHP programming languages